 The application consists of the same required materials as the M.S.
 Geography degree, including a CV/résumé, three letters of reference, writing sample, unofficial transcript, and an “Academic & Professional Goals Statement.”
 It is critical that you identify a dedicated advisor before applying to the Accelerated M.S. program, and this advisor must be mentioned in the Academic & Professional Goals Statement.
 The Accelerated M.S.
 Geography program cannot admit applicants without a dedicated advisor.

 Students in the Accelerated M.S.
 Geography program must maintain a minimum GPA of 3.3.
 Students are allowed to ‘double count’ 4000-level courses towards the bachelor’s and master’s degrees; up to 6 credit hours with a GPA of 3.3-3.49, and up to 12 credits with a GPA of 3.5 and above.
 Double counted courses must be taken during the final 12 months of the bachelor’s degree, and Accelerated M.S. students are expected to complete their bachelor’s degree within two semesters after being accepted into the program.
 You should check with both your undergraduate advisor and Graduate Director Dr. Andrew Ellis to confirm which classes can be counted towards both degrees.

 Note that the Accelerated M.S.
 Geography program is intended to be a terminal degree and that graduate funding is not prioritized for students in the program.

-Contact Graduate Director Dr. Luke Juran (email@example.com) with any questions about the program.
+Contact your undergraduate advisor and Graduate Director Dr. Andrew Ellis with questions about the program.